 An Executive Secretary I performs administrative secretarial work for the manager of a small division of a state agency.
 Work includes: preparing and/or typing documents; scheduling appointments and meetings; making travel arrangements, etc. There are two options for this title: Option 2 requires typing skills and Option 3 requires typing and dictation skills.
 These positions are allocated to almost all state agencies statewide.

-An Executive Secretary II performs administrative secretarial work for the manager of an agency's medium program; or performs secretarial work for the manager of an agency's major program; prepares and/or types documents which have an impact on program policies and procedures as well as collective bargaining issues; may supervise staff engaged in lower level office support functions.
+Under direction. the worker performs administrative secretarial work for a manager of a bureau or large division.
+The work includes preparing and/or typing documents which may have an impact on program policies and procedures and other secretarial duties.
+Positions are allocated in all state agencies.
 There are two options for this title: Option 2 requires typing skills and Option 3 requires typing and dictation skills.
-These positions are allocated to almost all state agencies statewide.

 A - Applications Services